oliviermbida/cicd-kubernetes/README.md

 # Continuous Deployment (CD)
 -----------------------------------

-The following manual steps and automated by the pipeline.
+The following manual steps are automated by the Circleci pipeline.

 Prerequisites: